What is the main source of law authorising this entity form?

 Is the entity permitted to determine its own financial year?

-Yes, to be determined in the articles of association.
+Yes, to be determined in the Articles of Association.

 Is the entity subject to any statutory (external) auditor obligations?

-Depending on the balance sheet total, turnover and number of employees.
+Yes, depending on the balance sheet total, turnover and number of employees.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?